-ARK: Survival Evolved is designed to work with 64-bit operating systems, so if you’re using a 32-bit operating system, and you really want to play ARK: Survival Evolved, maybe you should consider switching to a 64-bit version of Windows.
+ARK: Survival Evolved is designed to work with 64-bit operating systems.
+If you’re using a 32-bit operating system and you really want to play ARK: Survival Evolved, maybe you should consider switching to a 64-bit version of Windows.

-Solution 6 – Set your View Distance to Epic
+6. Set your View Distance to Epic

 We have to admit that this solution seems a bit unusual, but it seems that developers have optimized Epic settings in the game, and users have reported better performance after changing View Distance to Epic.

-Solution 7 – Change the Launch Options
+7. Change the Launch Options

 - Open Steam and find ARK: Survival Evolved in your library.

-- Right click ARK: Survival Evolved and choose Properties.
+- Right-click ARK: Survival Evolved and choose Properties.